-- Now you have completed your apprenticeship, the Airbus team are happy for you to begin work on their project. - You are now my engineers in my engineering workshop.
-You are not Y8/S1/S2/Y9 [depends on where you are in UK] students so before I open the shop we need to do a quick health and safety briefing.
+- Now you have completed your apprenticeship, the Network Rail team are happy for you to begin work on their project. - You are now my engineers in my engineering workshop so before I open the shop we need to do a quick health and safety briefing.